Related Content

 An artist impression of a train using the Koralmbahn

-Major Upcoming Changes to Austrian Train Services
+Major Changes to Austrian Train Services

-| Last Updated: about 14 hours ago
+| Last Updated: 17 days ago

 Share

-The Koralmbahn is a new 127km / 79 mile higher speed railway, on which trains will travel at up to 230 km/h.
+The Koralmbahn is a new 127km / 79 mile higher speed railway, on which trains travel at up to 230 km/h.

 The new core timetable via Graz